Microsoft/azure-docs.pt-pt/articles/app-service/app-service-web-get-started-html.md

 ## <a name="browse-to-the-app"></a>Navegar para a aplicação

-Em um navegador, vá para a URL do aplicativo `http://<app_name>.azurewebsites.net`:.
+Em um navegador, vá para a URL do aplicativo: `http://<app_name>.azurewebsites.net`.

 A página está a ser executada como uma aplicação Web do Serviço de Aplicações do Azure.